-Organization: ISO/TC 23/SC 6, CEN/TC 144, ASABE

-v2 Update: As noted in the text, standards development is underway by ISO and CEN with respect to aerial application by manned aircraft that has potential relevance to UAS.
+Organization: ISO/TC 23/SC 6, CEN/TC 144, ASABE v2 Status of F Progress: Green v2 Update: As noted in the text, standards development is underway by ISO and CEN with respect to aerial application by manned aircraft that has potential relevance to UAS.

+Updates Since v2 was Published: New Published Standards

-Gap I11: Commercial Package Delivery via UAS.
+Gap 111: Commercial Package Delivery via UAS.
 Standards are needed to enable UAS commercial package delivery operations.

-- Complete work on ASTM WK62344 and SAE AIR7121.
-Review small UAS oriented standards for scaling into larger UAVs (those that exceed Part 107 and have Part 135 applicability). - 2) Write new standards to address commercial package delivery UAS and its operations.

-Organization: ASTM, SAE, RTCA, EUROCAE, SAE ARINC

-v2 Update: Relevant standards in development are noted above.

-RTCA SC-228 WG-1 OSED for Surface Ops, Small

-Package Delivery, Air Taxi
+R&D Needed: Yes Recommendation: 1) Complete work on ASTM WK62344 and SAE AIR7121.
+Review small UAS oriented standards for scaling into larger UAVs (those that exceed Part 107 and have Part 135 applicability).
+2) Write new standards to address commercial package delivery UAS and its operations.
+Priority: High (Tier 3) Organization: ASTM, SAE, RTCA, EUROCAE, SAE ARINC v2 Status of Progress: Green v2 Update: Relevant standards in development are noted above.
+Updates Since v2 was Published: New Published Standards New In-Development Standards 12/05/2022: RFM: RTCA DO-398, the OSED that was 12/05/2022: RFM: RTCA DO-398 Revision A is planned contained in DO-365() has been published in September for Publication in February 2024 to include ACAS sXr.
+2022 RTCA SC-228 WG-1 OSED for Surface Ops, Small Package Delivery, Air Taxi

-Gap I12: Occupational Safety Requirements for UAS Operated in Workplaces.
+Gap 112: Occupational Safety Requirements for UAS Operated in Workplaces.
 There is a need for occupational safety standards for operating UAS in workplaces.
 In addition to collision avoidance and awareness systems that are required to be installed on critical infrastructure, at construction sites, and on buildings, such standards should address:

-- 1) Hazard identification, risk characterization, and mitigation to ensure the safe operation of UAS in workplaces.
-This includes incorporating hazard prevention through safety design features/concepts such as frangible UAS, lightweight manipulators, passive compliant systems, safe actuators, passive robotic systems, operating warning devices (audio/visual), two-way communications between the operator and worker supervisor(s) or workers, etc. It also includes the deployment of Personal Protective Equipment (PPE) such as helmets and other equipment and gears. - 2) Training, especially in relation to: a) the competency, experience and qualification of UAS operators; b) operator, bystander, and worker safety; c) identification of potential hazards to equipment such as cranes, elevators, fork lifts, etc.; and, d) corrective actions, procedures, and protocols that are needed to mitigate safety hazards.
-(See also section 10.3 on UAS Flight Crew.)
+1) Hazard identification, risk characterization, and mitigation to ensure the safe operation of UAS in workplaces.
+This includes incorporating hazard prevention through safety design features/concepts such as frangible UAS, lightweight manipulators, passive compliant systems, safe actuators, passive robotic systems, operating warning devices (audio/visual), two-way communications between the operator and worker supervisor(s) or workers, etc. It also includes the deployment of Personal Protective Equipment (PPE) such as helmets and other equipment and gears.